We all know that Tobacco is terrible for you, but did you know that nicotine can actually be good for you?

 - Tourette Syndrome

 All of these illnesses affect the brain; they all stop the synapses connecting to one another properly.
-But is has been found that nicotine can help bridge those gaps in the brain caused by these illnesses.
+With nicotine can help fill the gaps in the brain caused by these illnesses.

 In the case of Alzheimer's it has been proven to help slow, and in some cases partially reverse the effects.

-It's also no coincidence then that depressed people are twice as likely to be smokers.
-Not only does preliminary evidence show that it can relieve some of the symptoms, but it also gives the smoker a buzz.
+It is also no coincidence then that depressed people are twice as likely as non-depressed people to be smokers.
+Not only does preliminary evidence show that it can relieve some of the symptoms but it also gives the smoker a buzz.

 Everyday Effects of Nicotine